Carlisle United F.C.: 1904–1928: Carlisle United

-The first ever Saturday match for Carlisle United was on 3 September 1904, and it ended in victory with a 3-1 win over Hexham.
-7 days later it was Maxwelltown, just across the border, who played host in a thrilling 3-3 draw that saw both sides take and lose the lead.
+The first ever Saturday match for Carlisle United was on 3 September 1904, and it ended in victory with a 3–1 win over Hexham.
+Seven days later it was Maxwelltown, just across the border, who played host in a thrilling 3–3 draw that saw both sides take and lose the lead.
 A final nail in the coffin for Shaddongate came when the new Carlisle United entered the Cumberland Senior League.
-The division had just the 6 teams (including fierce rivals Carlisle Red Rose) and it was to be the Roses who would inflict a first league defeat on United when they beat them 2-0 at Boundary Road.
-Revenge would be gained a month later when United went to the Roses ground at Maryport Cottages and beat them 2-1 in another nip and tuck match.
+The division had just the six teams (including fierce rivals Carlisle Red Rose) and it was to be the Roses who would inflict a first league defeat on United when they beat them 2–0 at Boundary Road.
+Revenge would be gained a month later when United went to the Roses ground at Maryport Cottages and beat them 2–1 in another nip and tuck match.

-It was in this 1904/05 season that Carlisle United entered the FA Cup for the first time.
+It was in this 1904–05 season that Carlisle United entered the FA Cup for the first time.
 They were drawn to play against Workington who were, at that time, the top side in Cumbria.
-In fact, so good were thay that they comfortably held their own in the Lancashire Combination League.
-The Cup game ended in a 2-2 draw with the West Cumbrians running out as 3-1 winners in the replay.
-In the Cumberland Cup United started by knocking out Frizington White Star, followed by Workington and then Keswick in the Semi-Final.
-The Final, played on the Warwick Road ground, brought United and Red Rose together again, and it was the newer of the two sides who would come out on top.
-The 2-0 win not only handed them the Cumberland Cup, but also confirmed them as the first side to ever achieve the League and Cup double.
+In fact, so good were they that they comfortably held their own in the Lancashire Combination League.
+The cup game ended in a 2–2 draw with the West Cumbrians running out as 3–1 winners in the replay.
+In the Cumberland Cup United started by knocking out Frizington White Star, followed by Workington and then Keswick in the semi-final.
+The final, played on the Warwick Road ground, brought United and Red Rose together again, and it was the newer of the two sides who would come out on top.
+The 2–0 win not only handed them the Cumberland Cup, but also confirmed them as the first side to ever achieve the League and Cup double.